MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/labels.md

 - SharePoint

-- Grupos do Office 365 (o site do grupo e a caixa de correio do grupo no Outlook na Web)
+- Grupos do Microsoft 365 (o site do grupo e a caixa de correio do grupo no Outlook na Web)

 As seções a seguir mostram como os rótulos aparecem em aplicativos diferentes para as pessoas em sua organização.